Les bénéfices les plus importants de l’application de la nutrigénomique.

 Nutrigenomics could be a new weapon to treat some current health problems that mainstream nutritional science has been unable to tackle so far.
 Among these, the alarming progression of obesity in the world, or “pandesomy”, as well as the metabolic pathologies associated with it, such as diabetes, hypertension, and cardiovascular diseases.

-For example, the general improvement in health behavior, achieved in recent years in Switzerland, has not prevented the progression of overweight and obesity in our country, which, according to a report by the Office Federal Statistics (FSO) published last October, reached 41% of the population in 2012.
-In particular, the proportion of obese people has almost doubled since 1992, mainly affecting 15–24 year olds.
+For example, the general improvement in health behaviour, achieved in recent years in Switzerland, has not prevented the progression of overweight and obesity in our country, which, according to a report by the Office Federal Statistics (FSO) published last October, reached 41% of the population in 2012.
+In particular, the proportion of obese people has almost doubled since 1992, mainly affecting 15–24-year-olds.

 It is currently considered that such a situation of energy imbalance is the result of a mismatch between our modern way of life, in particular the predominantly industrial diet and sedentary habits, and the “savings genome” inherited from our ancestors, optimized for millions of years to help build energy reserves in food insecure situations.

-Currently highlighted by numerous studies, the role, in this equation, of the bacterial world that we harbor (the microbiota) is of paramount importance.
+Currently highlighted by numerous studies, the role, in this equation, of the bacterial world that we harbour (the microbiota) is of paramount importance.

-For example, we know that the dietof the first years of life, including whether an infant is breast-fed or not, is a determining factor in the composition of the human intestinal flora.
+For example, we know that the diet of the first years of life, including whether an infant is breastfed or not, is a determining factor in the composition of the human intestinal flora.
 On the other hand, long-term eating habits are believed to modulate this composition over the life course, exerting a considerable effect on interethnic differences in responses to food.
-This is because, on the one hand, certain components of the diet, including dietary fiber, serve as fuel for bacteria.
+This is because, on the one hand, certain components of the diet, including dietary fibre, serve as fuel for bacteria.
 Thus, the amount ingested can multiply a specific type of bacteria that use these components as fuel.
 In addition, bacteria are crucial players in the digestion of food and the absorption of nutrients.